Supporting a Friend or Family Member Who Has Just Come out

 If someone close to you comes out as transgender, you may feel unsure about how you feel about it or how to respond.
 It will probably take time to get used to the idea, especially if you weren’t expecting it.

-Remember ? you have a relationship with this person either due to common interests, or through blood – why this would change just because the gender they were assigned with at birth is different to the gender they are?
+Remember if you have a relationship with this person either due to common interests, or through blood – why this would change just because the gender they were assigned with at birth is different to the gender they are?

 It’s OK to let the person know that it might take you time to get used to the idea, and that it might take some time to get used to using new names or pronouns for them, but that you will do your best to support them.